 Our middle school specialist may have recurring meetings with students during lunch or after-school, while our high school specialist more often works with students on an as-needed basis – encouraging them to seek out support as necessary and to build self-advocacy.
 Ultimately, our goal is to provide students with the tools and resources to become independent, confident learners

-The Learning Support department also advises faculty on best practices for teaching students with learning differences, provides outside referrals for tutoring and psychoeducational testing, and consults with any familiy that may have academic concerns.*For families who request Burke accommodations, we prefer to review neuropsychological testing conducted no earlier than three years prior to admission.
+The Learning Support department also advises faculty on best practices for teaching students with learning differences, provides outside referrals for tutoring and psychoeducational testing, and consults with any family who may have academic concerns.*For families who request Burke accommodations, we prefer to review neuropsychological testing conducted at least three years prior to admission.
 Please feel free to reach out with any questions.